andriimakarenko/minirogue125/README.md

-# minirogue125
+# 42-ft_minirouge
-ft-minirogue in this repository will pass evaluations with a 125 mark
+The Python version of a simplified classics: Rogue (1980)